xSwagboy69x/EQ-Presets/README.md

 These are Equalizer (EQ) presets for use with the foobar2000 desktop media player for Windows.

-I don't remember exactly where I got them, but I do know that many of the presets in the root folder appear to be identical to the ones that came with WINAMP years ago.
-I'm sure longtime Winamp users will recognize them.
+They appear to be old Winamp presets, I'm sure they'd work there as well.